lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ### Setting up Initial Configuration of the AltaVault Appliance

 After the AltaVault VM is configured with the appropriate virtualized hardware, you can power on the VM.
-Upon first boot, the boot process can take some time as the appliance is formatting the secondary metadata cache disk.
+At the first boot, the boot process can take some time as the appliance is formatting the secondary metadata cache disk.
 {:note}

 1. When the appliance completed the boot process, log in to the console using `admin` as the user name, and `password` as the password.